Grima04/mesa-turnip-kgsl/src/gallium/docs/source/cso/rasterizer.rst

 D3D11: seems always disabled

 Note the PIPE_CAP_VERTEX_COLOR_CLAMPED query indicates whether or not the driver supports this control.
-If it's not supported, the state tracker may have to insert extra clamping code.
+If it's not supported, gallium frontends may have to insert extra clamping code.